PotHix/pothix.github.com/content/post/yearly-review-2017.md

 metrics and notice everything I accomplished.

-I don't remember the last time I posted my yearly review publicly but as I'm doing monthly posts of my stats, it makes sense to do an yearly review as well.
+I don't remember the last time I posted my yearly review publicly but as I'm doing monthly posts of my stats, it makes sense to do an annual review as well.

 I do yearly reviews since around 2005 but I never post them